chartjs/Chart.js/docs/getting-started/v3-migration.md

 A few changes were made to controllers that are more straight-forward, but will affect all controllers:

 * Options:
-  * `global` was removed from the defaults namespace as it was unnecessary and sometimes inconsistent
+  * `global` was removed from the defaults namespace as it was unnecessary and sometimes inconsistent.
   * Dataset defaults are now under the chart type options instead of vice-versa.
 This was not able to be done when introduced in 2.x for backwards compatibility.
-Fixing it removes the biggest stumbling block that new chart developers encountered
+Fixing it removes the biggest stumbling block that new chart developers encountered.
-  * Scale default options need to be updated as described in the end user migration section (e.g. `x` instead of `xAxes` and `y` instead of `yAxes`)
+  * Scale default options need to be updated as described in the end user migration section (e.g. `x` instead of `xAxes` and `y` instead of `yAxes`).
 * `updateElement` was changed to `updateElements` and has a new method signature as described below.
-This provides performance enhancements such as allowing easier reuse of computations that are common to all elements and reducing the number of function calls
+This provides performance enhancements such as allowing easier reuse of computations that are common to all elements and reducing the number of function calls.

 ### Removed